greenboxal/doggohub/doc/administration/reply_by_email.md

 - set the `References` header to the value of the `Message-ID` plus the value of the notification email's `References` header.

-### 3. GitLab receives your reply to the notification email
+### 3. DoggoHub receives your reply to the notification email

-When GitLab receives your reply, it will look for the "reply key" in the following headers, in this order:
+When DoggoHub receives your reply, it will look for the "reply key" in the following headers, in this order:

 1. the `To` header